Although I came from a home wallpapered in books,

 My grandfather, Frederick Stewart, at the Great Lakes Naval Training Center, April 1944.

 My novels explore the drama, daring, and romance of the World War II era.
-My latest novel, The Sound of Light, received starred reviews from Booklist and Library Journal, and is a bestseller.
-The bestselling Until Leaves Fall in Paris received the 2022 Christy Award, was a semi-finalist for the Carol Award, and received starred reviews from Booklist and Library Journal.
-When Twilight Breaks was a 2021 Christy Award finalist, The Land Beneath Us was a Christy Award finalist, and The Sky Above Us won the 2020 Carol Award.
+My latest novel, Mists over the Channel Islands, is a bestseller and received starred reviews from Booklist and Library Journal.
+Bestsellers Midnight on the Scottish Shore and Embers in the London Sky also received starred reviews.
+The Sound of Light was a finalist for both the Christy Award and the Carol Award, Until Leaves Fall in Paris received the 2022 Christy Award, When Twilight Breaks and The Land Beneath Us were Christy Award finalists, and The Sky Above Us won the 2020 Carol Award.

 When I’m not writing…

 my husband and I enjoy traveling and taking our two rescue dogs for lengthy walks.
 I teach Sunday school and women’s Bible studies, and I speak to community, church, and writers’ groups.
-I also serve as co-director for the West Coast Christian Writers Conference.
+I also serve as c0-director of the West Coast Christian Writers Conference.
 Visit my speaking page for more information.

 Oh, and I also had the privilege of flying in a B-17 Flying Fortress!
 I blogged about this incredible experience here.